DahyannAraya/copernicus-seasonal-forecast-tools/README.md

 ## **Getting Started**

-To use this package, you must first configure access to the `Copernicus Climate Data Store (CDS) <https://cds.climate.copernicus.eu>`_, which provides the seasonal forecast datasets.
+To use this package, you must first configure access to the [Copernicus Climate Data Store (CDS)](https://cds.climate.copernicus.eu), which provides the seasonal forecast datasets.

 We've prepared a comprehensive [CDS API setup guide](https://copernicus-seasonal-forecast-tools.readthedocs.io/en/latest/cds_api.html) to walk you through each step of the process.
 Once configured, you'll be ready to explore and analyze seasonal forecast data with ease!